georgie-z/web_voyager_project/README.md

 The AI agent uses the **ReAct Loop** (Reasoning and Acting Loop) to make decisions in a structured, iterative process:

-1. **Reasoning**: The agent first analyses the current environment (e.g., a web page).
-It identifies key elements (like buttons or text fields) and interprets the user's request.
-This is done using a model (e.g., GPT-4) that processes the page and determines the next step.
+1. **Reasoning**: The agent first examines the environment (the state - page, user input, screenshot image and bounding boxes) and is guided the provided prompt for context, task instructions, and constraints, helping the agent determine the next logical step.

-2. **Action**: After reasoning, the agent takes action, such as clicking a button, typing text, or navigating.
-It interacts with the environment (e.g., a web page) through browser automation tools like Playwright or Puppeteer.
+2. **Action**: After reasoning, the agent takes action, such as clicking a button, typing text, etc and follows guidance provided in the prompt to ensure it aligns with the task's requirements.

 3. **Observation**: After the action, the agent observes the changes in the environment (e.g., the page’s new state).
-This feedback is used to assess progress.
+It uses the scratchpad to record its previous reasoning, actions and observations, reassesses the situation, and decides whether further action is needed.

-4. **Iteration**: The loop repeats—reasoning about the new state, taking actions, and observing outcomes—until the task is completed (e.g., purchasing a product or submitting a form).
+4. **Iteration**: The loop repeats—reasoning about the new state, taking actions, and observing outcomes—until the task is completed (e.g., purchasing a product or end).

 This cycle of reasoning, acting, and observing helps the agent adapt to dynamic situations and make informed decisions.

+To handle edge cases and ensure it completes its objectives, the agent was provided guidelines and instructions, some are general and some are specific to Bunnings Website.

+Imagine you are a robot browsing the web, just like humans.
+Now you need to complete a task.
+In each iteration, you will receive an Observation that includes a screenshot of a webpage and some texts.
+The goal is to search in box the item or product CONTENT, add to cart once, proceed to checkout, close any chat box.
+Dont add products frequently bought together, you should only add the main product to the cart.
+When asked for postcode enter 3000.
+When you find 'Review Cart' is the final ANSWER and you must stop action.
+This screenshot will feature Numerical Labels placed in the TOP LEFT corner of each Web Element.
+Carefully analyze the visual information to identify the Numerical Label corresponding to the Web Element that requires interaction, then follow the guidelines and choose one of the following actions:

+1. Click a Web Element.
+2. Delete existing content in a textbox and then type content.
+3. Scroll up or down.
+4. Wait
+5. Go back
+6. Go to URL.
+Correspondingly, Action should STRICTLY follow the format:

+- Click [Numerical_Label]
+- Type [Numerical_Label]; [Content]
+- Scroll [Numerical_Label or WINDOW]; [up or down]
+- Wait
+- GoBack
+- GoToURL [URL]
+- ANSWER; [CONTENT];

+Key Guidelines You MUST follow:

+* Action guidelines *
+1) Execute only one action per iteration.
+2) When clicking or typing, ensure to select the correct bounding box.
+3) Numeric labels lie in the top-left corner of their corresponding bounding boxes and are colored the same.
+4) When gallery zoom view of the product is displayed click on the x button to close.
+5) Do not click on any boxes with text sort or compare.

+* Web Browsing Guidelines *
+1) Select strategically to minimize time wasted.

+Your reply should strictly follow the format:

+Thought: {Your detailed thoughts on the info that will help ANSWER)}
+Action: {One Action format you choose}
+Then the User will provide:
+Observation: {A labeled screenshot Given by User}

 ## Demo Video